antfu/1990-script/README.md

 This commit is then pushed to Github (provided you already have made a repository) using `git push -u origin main -f`, and the directory is removed.

-Github recognises the commit to have been created at `6pm, 1st January, 1990` and thus registers a contribution at that moment in time.
-If you scroll to the first year on your profile, you will see there is a single contribution to your `1990` repository, at 1st January.
+GitHub recognizes the commit to have been created at `6 pm, 1st January, 1990` and thus registers a contribution at that moment in time.
+If you scroll to the first year on your profile, you will see there is a single contribution to your `1990` repository, on 1st January.